 Checking Your Progress

-After vigorously plunging the plunger up and down 10-15 times, remove the plunger and turn on the water to check if the sink drains normally.
+After vigorously plunging the plunger up and down 10-15 times, remove the plunger and turn on the water to check if the sink usually drains.
 Hopefully, the clog has cleared.
 If the sink still seems blocked, you must repeat the plunging process.
 Double-check that you have a completely tight seal between the plunger and drain hole, adding more water if needed.
 Then, do another 10-15 forceful plunges before rechecking the sink drainage.

-It can take persistently plunging for 40-50 strokes to clear an especially stubborn clog.
+It can take persistently plunging for 40-50 strokes to clear an incredibly stubborn clog.
 Don’t get discouraged if it requires repeated attempts.
 Keep a firm grip, brace yourself for maximum leverage, and pump the plunger vigorously up and down until the blockage finally breaks free and water flows freely down the pipes.

 Alternative Plunger Techniques